A neurologist explains what’s going on when your chest muscle (pecs) keeps twitching.

-“For those of you who bench press and are bulking up, the major upper chest muscle that provides the strength for pushing up the weights is the pectoralis major,” says Anthony P. Geraci, MD, Founder and Director of neurOasis Neurology, Clinical Assistant Professor of Neurology, NYU School of Medicine.
+“For those of you who bench press and are bulking up, the major upper chest muscle that provides the strength for pushing up the weights is the pectoralis major,” says Anthony P. Geraci, MD, associate professor of neurology at Donald & Barbara Zucker School of Medicine in New York.

 “It would be very normal to feel a twitch in the chest, and many people feel that the twitch is deep and perhaps even under the pectoralis major,” continues Dr. Geraci.

 “Well, there are only two muscles under the pectoralis major: the pectoralis minor and the intercostal muscles, neither of which contribute much to the power needed to bench press.